Next: Performance Counters

 - Load uops do not generate any other condition code flags

-- Internal loads may not be unaligned, and never stall or generate
+- Internal loads may not be unaligned, and never stall or generate exceptions.

 stp